Even the highest-profile travelers can disappear for a week—or three—at Sweet Bocas, a private villa paradise in Panama’s Bocas del Toro.

 In effect, Sweet Bocas is an idyllic model for luxurious sustainability and community engagement—catering to luxury travelers while making them care.
 And, as I imagine happens more frequently than not, I have a fleeting thought during a morning yoga session: What if I simply decided not to return home?
 I wouldn’t be the first.

-Photography Courtesy Of: sweet bocas
+Photography by: sweet bocas